 This is not the same as erasing someone from the register, as it does not prevent a student from being able to apply to re-join another medical course in the future.
 The guidance has a section dedicated to the exceptionally rare occasion where a student is expelled on health grounds (see Expelling students on health grounds in Professional behaviour and fitness to practise).

 Paragraph 9 of Professional behaviour and fitness to practise says:

 Staff members who have significant roles in the student fitness to practise process, such as investigators, panellists or committee members and other relevant decision makers, must understand and receive training in the legal requirements and good practice of equality and diversity specific to their role.

 At the moment the GMC does not provide equality and diversity training, but there is a range of providers for medical schools to consider.
-The GMC Equality and Diversity team have provided the following framework for the training to ensure student fitness to practise procedures are fair and compliant.
+The GMC Equality, Diversity and Inclusion team have provided the following framework for the training to ensure student fitness to practise procedures are fair and compliant.
 Their feedback is that the training should deliver the learning outcomes set out below.

 An understanding of:

 - the principles of equality, diversity, fairness, and how these apply in the context of SFTP procedures